 What Happens When You Need Certified Translations?

 If a translation done by an unknown and unknowable translator in an unknowable venue turns out to be valuable enough to present as evidence in litigation or to use in patent prosecution, you probably need a certified translation.
-When you order a translation from a translation broker, will the translation be certified by the same translator as did the translation?
+When you order a translation from a translation broker-agency, will the translation be certified by the same translator as did the translation, or even by a translator?
 Most often it will not.

-Most translation brokers want to hide the translator's identity from the client or, because of subcontracting, do not even know the translator's identity themselves.
+Most translation brokers want to hide the translator's identity from the client or, because of subcontracting, do not even themselves know the translator's identity.
 The standard procedure is to have a non-translator execute a meaningless "translation certification."
-Sometimes the certification is worded using such phrases as "this translation was done by a qualified translator," thereby enabling even someone who is not a translator to "proxy" the certification of accuracy by an act of faith.
+Sometimes the certification is worded using such phrases as "this translation was done by a qualified translator," thereby enabling even someone who is not a translator to "proxy" the certification of accuracy by simply committing an act of faith.

 The Bitter Realities of the Bulk Translation Industry

-As incredible as it might seem, the typical translation broker has a number of salient characteristics that do not bode well for the quality or trustworthiness of the translation:
+The typical Japanese-to-English translation broker-agency has a number of salient characteristics that do not bode well for the quality or trustworthiness of the translations they purchase and resell.

 A typical translation broker of the type generally serving law firms in the US:

-- has not a single translation that they truly "have" (i.e., they have no translator employees and merely purchase translations, sometimes via a subcontracting relationship with yet another translation broker;
+- has not a single translator that they truly "have" (i.e., they have no translator employees) and merely purchases translations, sometimes via a subcontracting relationship with yet another translation broker;

 - is incapable of judging the quality of the translations themselves and must outsource "quality assurance," which is the euphemism usually applied to the process of repairing translations poorly done by low-paid translators in unknowable venues;

-- probably is a power user of Japanese-to-English translators in India and China, and perhaps other venues where the translators are unlikely to be highly capable in either Japanese or English; and
+- these days probably is a power user of Japanese-to-English translators in China, and perhaps other venues where the translators are unlikely to be sufficiently capable in either Japanese or English; and

 - will usually certify the accuracy of a translation with a letter bearing only the name of a person knowing nothing about Japanese or even translation in general.